It’s Like Puberty… All Over Again

 See, I quickly realized that I wasn’t going to be one of these pregnant women described as “positively glowing”.

-Sure, I had it easy: I hadn’t been sick long—only for ten days or so—and I was doing fine physically.
+Sure, I had it easy because I only had morning sickness for ten days and I was doing fine physically.

 Mentally, it was another story.